raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** 10 days

-You make terrain in an area up to 1 mile square look, sound, smell, and even feel like some other sort of terrain.
+You make terrain in an area up to 1.6km square look, sound, smell, and even feel like some other sort of terrain.
 The terrain’s general shape remains the same, however.
 Open fields or a road could be made to resemble a swamp, hill, crevasse, or some other difficult or impassable terrain.
 A pond can be made to seem like a grassy meadow, a precipice like a gentle slope, or a rock-strewn gully like a wide and smooth road.

 Similarly, you can alter the appearance of structures, or add them where none are present.
 The spell doesn’t disguise, conceal, or add creatures.